-Beginning June 30, 2021, the FCC is requiring all voice service providers to implement STIR/SHAKEN protocols to combat fraudulently spoofed auto calls.
-This email will explain STIR/SHAKEN as well as the changes Tele-Town Hall® is implementing to ensure your calls remain FCC compliant.
+Beginning June 30, 2021, the FCC started requiring all voice service providers to implement STIR/SHAKEN protocols to combat fraudulently spoofed auto calls.
+This article was written to better explain STIR/SHAKEN, as well as the changes Tele-Town Hall is implementing to ensure your calls remain FCC compliant.

 Enacted last year, the Federal Communications Commission now requires all voice service providers to implement STIR/SHAKEN protocols to combat fraudulently spoofed auto calls.
 Tele-Town Hall, the leading provider in telephone-based communication tools, has achieved full compliance with the STIR/SHAKEN protocol, ensuring that phone calls deployed through its platform are legitimate and authenticated.